Tohunga

 In the culture of the Māori of New Zealand, a tohunga (tōhuka in Southern Māori dialect) is an expert practitioner of any skill or art, either religious or otherwise.
 Tohunga include expert priests, healers, navigators, carvers, builders, teachers and advisors.
-A tohunga may have also been the head of a whanau (family) but quite often was also a rangatira (chief) and an ariki (noble).
+A tohunga may have also been the head of a whānau (family) but quite often was also a rangatira (chief) and an ariki (noble).
 The equivalent and cognate in Hawaiian culture is kahuna, tahu'a in Tahitian.

 Callings and practices

 There are many classes of tohunga (Best 1924:166) including: